 Do you want hands on experience working with wildlife?
-Animal care interns at TreeHouse have a unique opportunity to experience all facets of the operation of a wildlife rehab facility.
+Check out our Wildlife Rehabilitation Internship Program!
+Rehabilitation interns at TreeHouse have a unique opportunity to experience all facets of the operation of a wildlife rehab facility.
 Interns are involved in every stage of rehabilitation, from admission to release.
 An ordinary day could involve building a platform for a new cage, assisting with an educational program, or intubating an owl.
 Interns learn about the care and rehabilitation of native Illinois wildlife from experienced rehabbers and gain hands-on experience in wild animal husbandry.
-Students majoring in veterinary medicine, biology, zoology and environmental sciences would benefit from a TreeHouse internship.
+Students majoring in veterinary medicine, biology, zoology and environmental sciences would benefit from this internship program.

-TreeHouse also offers internship opportunities in areas other than animal care.
+Treehouse may also be able to accommodate internships in other areas of interest.
 If you have a particular interest that might be mutually beneficial to a non-profit, animal orientated organization, such as fundraising, public relations, grant writing, etc. please send us an e-mail at email@example.com and let us know.

-To apply for our internship program, please download and complete the Internship Application which is found by clicking on the link below.
-We also request a copy of your resume and a one page essay introducing yourself and explaining why you are interested in interning with us.
-Email these documents to our Intern Coordinator, Rachael Heaton, at or mail them in to 23956 Green Acres Road, Dow, Il 62022 ATTN: Rachael Heaton.
+To apply for our internship programs, please download and complete the Internship Application for the program of your choosing which can be found by clicking on the links below.
+We also request a copy of your resume and a one-page essay introducing yourself and explaining why you are interested in interning with us.
+For the Rehabilitation Internship Program, email these documents to our Wildlife Rehabilitator, Kerry Lennartz, at firstname.lastname@example.org.
+For the Education Internship Program, email these documents to our Education Coordinator, Seth Filtz, at email@example.com.
+You may also mail your application to the center at 23956 Green Acres Road, Dow, IL 62022 ATTN: Kerry Lennartz or ATTN: Seth Filtz.